kshedden/case_studies/methods/writing-tips.md

   plots/tables in the body of your report.
 Do not refer to graphs as being "above" or "below" a particular location in the text.

+* Refer to plots using proper and specific terminology.
+For example, is the plot a scatterplot, a histogram, a time-series plot, a quantile-quantile plot, a graph of a function, etc. The horizontal and vertical axes should be labeled using terms that connect the graph to the data being analyzed.

+* In a statistical analysis, graphs typically are used to reinforce specific statistical claims.
+For example, histograms reflect "probability density", and scatterplots often reflect "conditional mean", "heteroscedasticity", or "conditional variance".
+Usually it is appropriate to make these connections explicit when writing about a graph.

+* Just as with other forms of statistical analysis, graphs are most effective when used comparatively.
+Thus, it is often effective to overlay or juxtapose graphs corresponding to comparisons in your analysis.
+For example, you can usually overaly 2-3 histograms or density estimates, or you can capture multiple conditional mean relationships by coloring the points in a scatterplot corresponding to different subgroups.

 * Avoid pie charts in almost all situations

 * Bar graphs are a very elementary and limited form of statistical